-Data Scientists Mike Serpetti and Dan Yardley present “A Researcher’s Guide to Studying Large Attribute Sets in Choice-Based Conjoint” at the 21st Sawtooth Software Conference in San Diego, California.
+Data Scientists Mike Serpetti and Dan Yardley presented “A Researcher’s Guide to Studying Large Attribute Sets in Choice-Based Conjoint” at the 21st Sawtooth Software Conference in San Diego, California.
+The presentation was awarded “Best Paper/Presentation” at the conference.

 There is no arguing that choice-based methods have become dominant in the industry.
 Yet, there is no clear answer on what a researcher should do if the number of attributes is high.
 Different conjoint techniques including Partial Profile and Adaptive Choice-Based conjoint offer solutions, but past research has yet to crown a winner.
 This presentation will set out to explore and validate these two methods in comparison to Full-Profile Choice-Based Conjoint (CBC) with real respondents on a set of up to 20 attributes to determine which method is best across multiple scenarios.